Children's Divorce Counseling & Coping Skills

 With the hectic scheduling that sometimes accompanies blended families, you may have difficulty taking on additional responsibilities, such as attending an in-person family therapy or divorce counseling appointment.
 In these cases, online counseling through a platform like BetterHelp may be a beneficial alternative.

 Research shows that online therapy benefited children and parents experiencing turbulence like divorce.
 Research has also demonstrated that receiving therapy online can be as effective as therapy sought through traditional in-person sessions.
 Online therapy could be helpful if you are seeking mental health support for yourself or your children as your family is navigating divorce.
-In addition, if you opt for online couples therapy through a platform like Regain, you and your ex-spouse can talk to a therapist together from two locations.
+In addition, if you opt for online couples therapy through a platform like Regain, you and your ex-spouse can talk to a counselor together from two locations.

 Takeaway